-Resolved, That the Academic Senate for California Community Colleges advocate with the California Community Colleges Chancellor's Office for continued and expanded support of professional learning to gain additional pedagogical skills to help prevent and identify educational fraud of this nature.
+Resolved, The Academic Senate for California Community Colleges advocate with the Chancellor's Office for continued and expanded support of professional learning to gain additional pedagogical skills to help prevent and identify educational fraud of this nature.

 Contact: Kelly Rivera, Mt.
 San Antonio College, Area C